-- 1. Go to section Configuration \rightarrow Domains and User Login \rightarrow tab Authentication Options. - 2.
-Check option Block IP addresses suspicious of password guessing attacks. - 3.
+- 1. Go to section Configuration $\rightarrow$ Domains and User Login $\rightarrow$ tab Security Options. - 2.
+Select the Block IP addresses suspicious of password guessing attacks option. - 3.
 You can select a group of trustworthy IP addresses. - 4.
 Save the settings.